 Another possibility, is the man might become so jealous of his wife that he falls victim to womb envy.
 That is the mirror to Freud’s theory that women suffer from penis envy.
 Readers may wish to research more as to how he came up with his theory — and the connections to this essay.

 Or, what if men castrated themselves in order to infiltrate the matrilineal cultures with the intent of toppling them?
 Perhaps, men had their own hierarchy and could induce men of their “lesser order” to gain a reward by following the orders of their “handler”, as they might be described in today’s language.
 That way the faux men could then become privy to the internal secrets of how the women’s cultures gained and retained their successes, via this Trojan Horse tactic, pretending to be one of them.

 Eventually, the men were able to dominate and destroy the women’s peaceful culture that was in play for thousands upon thousands of years.
 Will men be as successful with their patriarchal rule?
 I doubt it.

-Ironically, it wasn’t that long ago in recent history that boys in a religious choir would accept castration thinking it would prevent their voice to change as they grew into puberty.
+Ironically, it wasn’t that long ago in recent history that boys in a religious choir would accept castration thinking it would prevent their voice from changing as they grew into puberty.
 Castration would enable the boys to continue singing in their beloved choir.
 Sometimes, remaining in the choir even meant furthering their education.
 Seemingly, the choice to castrate did not seem too great.
 These castrated choir boys became known as Castrato singers.